Subratjain/todolist_app/README.md

+To run the following project.
+You need to follow the following steps:- <br>
-Step 1:- npx create-react-app todolist
+1:- npx create-react-app todolist
 <br>
-Step 2:- hosting :-
+2:- hosting :-
 <br>
 <ul>
   <li>